A New Dawn

 A heady mix of the people and the place captivated me.
 Long periods of isolation on Sundays or holidays were blissful.
 My soul, which had lost its natural exuberance and warmth after years of constant inner chatter, restlessness and emotional upheavals, began to heal.
 Turbulence gradually eased off, and love for nature, fellow humans and simple things of life began to take root.
 On certain occasions I spent whole days confined to my cramped but beautiful room.
 I couldn’t understand why I never felt lonely, unhappy or disoriented despite not meeting a single soul for long hours.
 Peace pervaded my whole being, and no physical deprivation or discomfort could unnerve me.
 Even power cuts during snowfall were not much of an inconvenience.

-A new understanding of life was taking hold of me with the help of loving friends that included colleagues, temple sevaks and even the nearby shopkeepers.
+A new understanding of life was taking hold of me with the help of loving friends, which included colleagues, temple sevaks and even the nearby shopkeepers.
 I felt it for the first time that we constituted a large human family in which each member was equally important – education, affluence, poverty, caste, class, or position hardly mattered.
 We were all notes of a symphony, and unless all notes played in tandem, the only possible music was a jarring noise.
 I was beginning to understand how each strand played its part in weaving the social fabric.
 Children returning from school on foot, who respectfully greeted us and touched our feet gave me as much joy as an occasional encounter with a high-profile visitor to the temple who chose to interact with us.

 In a remote place, a doctor is a revered figure, who must at all times remain accessible.
-While prestige, deference, and love are potent forces, they are equally flimsy.
+While prestige, deference and love are potent forces, they are equally flimsy.
 It doesn’t take much to puncture the bubble.
 The hospital where I worked was the only medical facility in the entire region.
 It was the only hope for people in times of crisis.
 A great many local patients thronged the hospital with their sufferings and ailments.
 Some came with routine problems, but in some cases, long years of neglect had taken their diseases beyond a point of no return.
 They struggled to articulate their symptoms, but their bodies said it all.

 Nikita and Vinti, my two nursing associates, came to their rescue.
 With utmost patience and empathy, they bridged the linguistic gap that lay between these simple folks and a medical specialist who revelled in medical jargon.
 To my innocent inquiry as to how they could always remain calm and helpful, they responded with smiles and a disarming candidness.
 “These villagers are almost a family, directly or indirectly.
 In villages, the boundary of our love is not so restrictive and well-defined.
 It spills beyond a mother, father, brother or a sister; a neighbor or a distant acquaintance has an equal right to sit in the canopy of love we erect,” said Nikita with a conviction that left me speechless.